Ever since he was a child Sawada Tsunayoshi had had the worst luck with animals.

 Early morning birds chirped in the distance.

-With baited breathe the brunet cautiously brought a hand up and laid it across the puppy’s gently rising and falling side.
+With baited breath he cautiously brought a hand up and laid it across the puppy’s gently rising and falling side.
 The puppy… turned its head and burrowed further into the folds of his pyjama top.
 Nothing else happened.
 No growling.
 No biting.
 No kicking or clawing.

 Tsuna’s lips parted in wonder as he gazed down at the small animal.
 And in that moment, he was lost.